Understanding Healthcare’s Procure to Pay Process

 Returning goods, tracking items, and ensuring credits are received requires multiple departments and the end user to ensure success.
 End users must initiate the return with the vendor through the health system’s purchasing department.
 They must ensure the items get to the correct receiving area or dock to be sent for return.

-Purchasing then needs to ensure the correct vendor authorization is received and all pertinent information is logged on the original PO.
+Purchasing then needs to ensure the correct vendor authorization is received and logged on the original PO.
 Receiving is responsible for getting the physical item back to the vendor and recording relevant tracking numbers.
-AP should follow up with the vendor on the status of any expected credits and process them against the correct PO.
+AP should follow up with the vendor expected credits and process them against the correct PO.

 Purchased Services

-Purchased service management is another complex process inside P2P since not all services performed are witnessed by the appropriate hospital staff.
-Therefore, servicers cannot always be tracked.
-Services such as landscaping, snow removal, and routine maintenance are often left to the vendor to perform and invoice.
-Often health systems are left paying for services that did not get performed or poor-quality services for which they would normally withhold payment.
+Purchased service management within P2P is a complex process because not all services performed are witnessed by the appropriate hospital staff.
+As a result, you cannot always track your servicers.
+Very often, the vendor must performs and invoices many services such as landscaping, snow removal, and routine maintenance. leaving health systems to pay for services that were not performed or for poor-quality services.

-The best way to avoid this is to create and actively manage a service log that indicates when a service is performed and indicated the work accomplished.
-Avoid having end-users or buyers mark a service "received” in the ERP system without first attempting to verify requested actions were completed.
+The best way to avoid this is to create and manage a service log.
+The log needs to indicate when a service is performed and the work accomplished.
+Avoid having end-users or buyers mark a service “received” in the ERP system before verifying the service was completed.

 4. Invoice Processing

 As mentioned earlier, a PO is essential to reducing errors in the P2P process.
 It is in this P2P focus area that its importance comes into play.
-Invoice processing begins by matching the received invoice against the PO allowing the ERP system to match the PO to the received status.
+Invoice processing begins by matching the received invoice against the PO.
+This allows the ERP system to match the PO to the received status.
 When each of these documents aligns, a three-way match is successful, and the invoice can then be allowed to pay.

 However, when there are matching errors or missing components, such as the PO, the invoices get flagged as exceptions (as mentioned above).
 This then begins the exception handling and reconciliation process.

-The invoice processing focus area consists of the matching process and exceptions handling process but also encompasses 14 categories that we analyze and review, including invoice approvals and technology utilization, such as EDI (electronic delivery invoice), OCR, and ERP system controls.
+The invoice processing focus area consists of the matching process and exception handling process.
+It also encompasses 14 categories TAG analyses, including invoice approvals and technology utilization, such as EDI (electronic delivery invoice), OCR, and ERP system controls.

 We include an evaluation of the technology used as we recommend automating as much of the P2P process as possible.
 However, it is necessary to note that technology can be prone to errors just as humans can.
 For example, imaging software may scan incorrect characters, causing matching errors.
-Another example exists when system automation flags or prevents duplicate payment of the same invoice; however, when a human is involved and may enter an incorrect character or date, the ERP system with not be able to catch the duplicate entry.
+Another example is when automation flags or prevents duplicate payments of the same invoice.
+However, manual entry may cause a human error by entering an incorrect character or date, and the ERP system will not be able to catch the duplicate entry.

 5. Payment Issued

-If approval is given and the three-way match is successful in the previous area, payment can be that simple.
-However, the payment method becomes a factor in reducing risk and speeding up days to pay, a crucial factor in any health system’s cash flow strategy.
+Approval and a successful three-way match in the previous area can make payment simple.
+However, the payment method becomes a factor in reducing risk and speeding up days to pay.

-Health systems must diligently enter credits to be deducted immediately on the next payment run.
-This ensures credits are not lost, misapplied, or left open on vendor accounts.
-Accurately managing and using credits keeps cash in the health system as well.
+Health systems must diligently enter credits to deduct them immediately on the next payment run.
+This process actively ensures that credits are not lost, misapplied, or left open on vendor accounts.
+Accurately managing and using credits also keeps cash in the health system.

-Considering all the processes and various departments involved in P2P, understanding all of the pieces, responsibilities, and handoffs, as well as performing each step, is complex and requires skills across Finance and Supply Chain.
+Considering all the processes and departments involved in P2P, understanding the responsibilities and actions is essential to success.

 The only way to truly get a look at your unique P2P process is to document a detailed process map overlayed with spend analysis showing the flow of funds and actions through each area.
 We provide just that.
 Partner with our experts and put our 35+ years in healthcare to use at your organization.
 Reach out now to learn more.